-Earning members of rural landless households were engaged in farm and non-farm works.
-Non-farm workers' work availability per month was always more than farm workers'.
-Farm earning members got employment on an average 15 days per month whereas non-farm earning members got on an average 26 days per month for the year round.
-Besides, farm employment was very much fluctuating, compared to non-farm employment.
-High peak and slack time exist in farm work.
-There are 4 peak and 4 slack seasons.
-Among the slacks, slack-1, the month of August to October is the most vulnerable time for the landless farm earning members.
-Becasuse, during this period they got minimum employment on an average 5 days per month.
-During lean-1, although farm labour demand decreased, non-farm employment demand remains high.
-The implication of this is that if the farm labour would be able to shift their expertise from farm to non-farm activities it would be able to have to more employment for them and got relived their miseries.
 During the peak periods farm employment demand reached near about non-farm employment demand.
 The non-farm activities required more skill.
-The farm earning members would get employment during the lean season if they would become skilled on different non-farm actives.
-Earning members of the farm related households have less opportunity than other non-farm households.
-On an average farm related non-farm workers got employment 23 days per month and other non-farm workers got 27 days per month.
+The farm earning members would get employment during the lean season if they would become skilled on different non-farm activities.
+Earning members of the farm-related households have less opportunity than other non-farm households.
+On an average farm-related non-farm workers got employment 23 days per month and other non-farm workers got 27 days per month.
 From the study it was found that farm employment increased during transplanting and harvesting of Aman and Boro season.
 Non-farm employment also increased during or after harvesting of Aman and Boro season.
-During peak farm season, the intensity of work for the non-farm earning members always remains higher than off or slack season.
+During peak farm season, the intensity of work for the non-farm earning members always remains higher than in off or slack season.
 This implies that there is a relationship between farm and non-farm employment.
-The nonfarm employment workers get employment opportunity on an average 26 days per month.
+The non-farm employment workers get employment opportunity on an average 26 days per month.
 They get employment year round.
-Sales workers, service workers, production workers, transport workers and labourers get employment 25, 30, 26, 28 and 24 days per month respectively.
-Service workers employment per month was highest compared to other
+Sales workers, service workers, production workers, transport workers and labourers get employment 25, 30, 26, 28 and 24 days per month, respectively.
+Service workers' employment per month was highest compared to others.

 On an avegage, farm earning members' wage rate was 76 per day.
 But wge rate pattern was flexible.
 The wage rate of non-farm workers ranges from Tk.
 116 to 163 per day during the year.
-The wage rate of the farm related households was less than other non-farm households.
-Farm wage vary with respect to prak and lean season.
-Non-farm wage follow the same pattern.
+The wage rate of the farm-related households was less than other non-farm households.
+Farm wage varies between peak and lean seasons.
+Non-farm wage follows the same pattern.

-They get employment year round.
-Non-farm earning members' wgae rate increased during peak seasons and decreased in the lean periods but mainly wgae rate increase mainly just after harvesting of Aman and Boro paddy i.e in the month of December and June.
-Sales workers, service workers, production workers, transport workers and labourers wage rate was Tk.
-159, 71, 151, 171 and 19 per day respectively.
+Non-farm earning members' wage rate increased during peak seasons and decreased in the lean periods but mainly wage rate increased just after harvesting of Aman and Boro paddy i.e in the month of December and June.
+Sales workers, service workers, production workers, transport workers and labourers' wage rate was Tk.
+159, 71, 151, 171 and 19 per day, respectively.
 Rural non-farm employment participation can play a more important role in increasing wage or return and income opportunities.
+Increasing income can play important role in reducing hardship during lean season and poverty for all time.
+Rural non-farm employments can also develop intersectoral linkages.
+Promoting rural non-farm employment is therefore an necessary option through providing skill training to the farm workers in different trades.

-Increasing income can play important role reducing hardship during lean season and poverty for all time.
-Rural non-farm employments also can develop intersectoral linkages.
-Promoting rural non-farm employment is therefore a necessary option through providing skill training to the farm workers in different trades.
+5. Recommendations

-5. RECOMMENDATIONS
+1. Landless poor farm earning members are not skilled in rural non-farm activities.
+To address unemployment problem during the slack season, it is necessary to provide skill training in rural non-farm enterprises so that they may engage themselves in non-farm activities at this time.
+To do this on a sustained basis it is needed to set up informal skill development and vocational training centres in the vicinity of the rural towns, hat and bazaar.

-- Landless poor farm earning members are not skilled in rural non-farm activities.
-To address unemployment problem during the slack season, it is necessary to provide skill training in rural non-farm enterprises so that they may engage them in non-farm activities at this time.
-To do this on asustained basis it is needed to set up informal skill development and vocational training centre in the vicinity of the rural towns, hat bazaar. - 2.
-The present trend of government investment in power sector, especially electricity and gas as well as roads and digital communication facilities need to be sustained with adequate budgetary provision. - 3.
-For farm related non- farm worker, provision of non-farm enterprise training need to be synchronized with seasonality of farm operations together with easy and adequate provision of working capital and marketing of non-farm products and services.
+- 2. The present trend of government investment in power sector, especially electricity and gas, as well as in roads and digital communication facilities needs to be sustained with adequate budgetary provision. - 3.
+For farm related non- farm worker, provision of non-farm enterprise training needs to be synchronized with seasonality of farm operations together with easy and adequate provision of working capital and marketing of non-farm products and services.